 - Prepare coals for grilling.
 Drain, reserve marinade to baste meat.
 Skewer the meat on skewers.
 Cook over flames, turning and basting with the marinade as appropriate.

 - Make the peanut sauce.
-Cook onion and 3/8 minced onion in small amount of oil, so that it is tender but not yet browned.
+Sauté 3/8 minced onion in small amount of oil, so that it is tender but not yet browned.

-- Mix together the chicken broth and the peanut butter in moderate sized saucepan, then add in the onion-garlic, and then the lime, molasses, 1/2 tablespoon soy sauce, 1/2 teaspoon ground ginger, and the drops of chili ginger sauce/some sort of haut sauce.
+- Mix together the chicken broth and the peanut butter in moderate sized saucepan, then add in the onion and the garlic, and then the lime, molasses, 1/2 tablespoon soy sauce, 1/2 teaspoon ground ginger, and the drops of chili ginger sauce/some sort of haut sauce.
 Add additional chili ginger sauce/hot sauce if desired.

 - Serve the meat over hot rice with the peanut sauce.